Key takeaways

 What are the average interest rates on medical school loans?

 If you have federal student loans, interest rates are updated annually.
-Private student loans, on the other hand, typically offer a range of interest rates, which depend on your creditworthiness (or your co-signer’s).
+Private student loans, on the other hand, typically offer a range of interest rates, which depend on your credit profile or your co-signer’s.

 For the 2023-24 school year, the interest rate on Direct Unsubsidized Loans for graduate students is 7.05 percent.
 Direct PLUS Loans — used for graduate and professional students — have an interest rate of 8.05 percent.
-Private student loan interest rates range from 1 percent to 17 percent, depending on the lender and your creditworthiness.
+Private student loan interest rates range from roughly 4.10 percent to 15.50 percent, depending on the lender and your credit profile.
+Stronger creditworthiness will lead to lower interest rates.

-Most student loans accrue interest while you’re in school, even if you elect not to make payments.
+Most student loans — whether private or federal — accrue interest while you’re in school, even if you elect not to make payments.
 The interest will compound if you choose to continue that deferral through residency.
 Once you’re ready to make payments, the lender will capitalize the interest, adding it to your principal balance and increasing your monthly payment.

 How long does it take to pay off medical school debt?

 The standard repayment term for federal student loans is 10 years.
-If you have a hard time keeping up with your monthly payments, though, you can extend your repayment schedule to up to 30 years with alternative repayment plans:
+But if you have a hard time keeping up with your monthly payments you can extend your repayment schedule to up to 30 years with alternative repayment plans:

 Repayment plan Repayment term